 Once they became available for trade, the Ojibwa parched their rice in large cast iron kettles.
 The vessel was propped on it's side with rocks or logs over a slow burning wood fire.
 Skilled at controlling the burn, the Ojibwa ricers never allowed the fire to get too hot.
 They could parch rice to perfection even in the dark.

-Up to a half bushel of rice could be parched (sometimes the Ojibwa called it scorching) at one time.
-The wild rice was stirred constantly with a special cedar paddle in a lifting motion to keep it from burning.
+Up to a half bushel of rice could be parched at one time.
+Sometimes the Ojibwa called it scorching.
+The wild rice was stirred constantly with a special cedar paddle in a lifting motion to keep the bottom kernels from burning.
 Roasting times varied from fifteen to twenty five minutes for small batches, but up to an hour for larger quantities.
 The time also depended somewhat on the container used to do the parching.
-Cast iron kettles were slower than galvanized wash tubs but they were the preferred container because they distributed the heat more evenly.
+Cast iron kettles are slower than galvanized wash tubs but they distribute the heat more evenly making the job easier.

 The most common method in prehistoric times was to tread the wild rice in a small pit dug in the earth which would have either been clay lined or covered with rawhide to contain the rice.
 More recently the pit (which was 2 - 3 feet in diameter and perhaps 18" deep) was lined with wooden slats making it look much as if a barrel had been sunk in the ground.

-The job of treading rice usually belonged to the men...or a cadre of boys who would take turns walking on the wild rice.
-Those hulling rice had to wash their feet and wear new or at least very clean moccasins.
+All methods involved really hard strenuous work.
+The job of treading rice usually belonged to the men...or a cadre of boys who would take turns walking on the grains.
+They had to wash their feet and wear new or at least very clean moccasins.
 To help the workers maintain their balance a couple of poles were installed either side of the pit so that the treaders could hold on tight.

 Hulling was the first process to be mechanized when wild rice production became a commercial venture.